 - Cream: any kind will work!
 Use heavy cream for a richer flavor.
 Light cream will be a bit thinner but will still be delicious.

 - Parmesan Cheese: freshly grated parmesan is the way to go.
-Pre-shredded cheeses contain an anti-caking agent which can cause a grainy texture.
+Pre-shredded cheeses contain an anti-caking agent, which can cause a grainy texture.

 - Parsley: I love to use a sprinkle of fresh parsley to add freshness and add a pop of color.

-How to make Garlic Parmesan Orzo Pasta
+How to make this easy Orzo Pasta recipe:

 - Add veggies.
 You can mix in any cooked veggies you like to give this pasta dinner a boost of nutrition.
 Try it with peas, tomatoes, asparagus, broccoli, bell peppers, mushrooms, spinach, you name it.